 - i.
 The right to be represented by legal counsel or another chosen representative, at his or her own expense; - ii.
 The right to call and examine witnesses on his or her behalf; - iii.
 The right to introduce evidence; - iv.
 The right to cross-examine opposing witnesses on any matter relevant to the issues; - v.
 The right to impeach any witness regardless of which party first called him or her to testify; and - vi.
-The right to rebut evidence against him or her. - i.
+The right to rebut evidence against him or her.

+i.
 Presentation of the Case

-All parties and their counsel or representatives shall not disparage the intelligence, morals, or ethics of their adversaries or the hearing officerCity Manager or designee.
-The hearing shall proceed in the following order unless the hearing officer City Manager or designee-directs otherwise:
+All parties and their counsel or representatives shall not disparage the intelligence, morals, or ethics of their adversaries or the hearing officer.
+The hearing shall proceed in the following order unless the hearing officer directs otherwise:

 - i.
 The City shall be permitted to make an opening statement. - ii.
 The employee shall be permitted to make an opening statement. - iii.
 The City shall produce its evidence. - iv.
 The employee shall produce his or her evidence. - v.
 The City, followed by the employee, may offer rebuttal evidence. - vi.
-Closing arguments of no more than 20 minutes shall be permitted at the discretion of the hearing officerCity Manager or designee.
+Closing arguments of no more than 20 minutes shall be permitted at the discretion of the hearing officer.
 The City shall have the right to argue first, the employee may argue second, and the City may reserve a portion of its argument time for rebuttal. - j.
 Hearing Demeanor and Behavior k.
 Written Briefs by the Parties